cfengine/documentation/getting-started/installation/general-installation/installation-enterprise-free.markdown

 Note that this installation works on 64- and 32-bit machines.

-## 4. Bootstrap the Host to the Policy Server
+## 4. Bootstrap the host to the policy server

 All Hosts must be bootstrapped to the Policy Server in order to establish a connection between the Host and the Policy Server.
 Run the same commands that you ran in Step 3.